Nheko-Reborn/nheko/README.md

 The current implementation works in most cases, but you may need to bootstrap your cross-signing keys in a different client.
 The implementation may also still have bugs, so don't rely on it for security.
-Most cases should be fine though.
+Online keybackup isn't supported, but you can use offline keybackup.
+Most other cases should be fine though.

 ## Features